nkengderick/product-management/Readme.md

 ### Product Model

-- A Mongoose schema defines a product structure with fields for name, imageUrl, price, and category.
+- A Mongoose schema defines a product structure with fields for name, imageUrl, price, quantity and category.
 - Auto-incrementing IDs ensure unique identifiers for each product.

 ### RESTFul API